CUD2V/bkup_via_tar/README.md

     adir/afile
     adir/bfile

-Note that the subdir path is archived, but non of the files are.
+Note that the subdir path is archived, but none of the files are.